 How Much Does it Cost to Get Chickens?

-Your cost analysis and ours may be a bit different.
+Your costs and ours may be a bit different.
 By far, the most expensive part of our backyard chicken farm is building the chicken coop.
-There are ways to build a chicken coop inexpensively, but ours was not cheap.
+There are ways to build a chicken coop inexpensively, but I wouldn’t say ours was cheap.

 The Cost of the Chicks

 Originally we wanted to buy pullets because we wanted eggs sooner.
 They were not available when we were ready to get chickens, so we got peeps.
 Since we have children I think getting baby chickens was a good move, and it gave us the experience of raising them from little on up.
 The cost of a chick is cheaper than an older almost laying chicken, but you can expect to spend money raising up the chicks for six months before they begin to lay eggs.

 We bought 4 Easter Eggers and 4 Rhode Island Red chicks.
 We bought them sexed because we didn’t want a rooster in our lot (Update: surprise!
 We did end up with one rooster!
 This is not a bad thing if you want to raise your own chickens or if you want a rooster to protect your flock.
 We ended up not keeping him because he wasn’t kid or people-friendly, but don’t worry, he’s on a farm enjoying life).

 The Easter Eggers were $4 apiece, and the Rhode Island Reds were $3 apiece.

 You may find chicks for more or less money than this.
 Chicks at Tractor Supply sometimes run on sale for as little as $1 a chick.
 Do keep in mind that it is usually more expensive to get chicks that are sexed as opposed to straight run (mix of male and female).

 The Cost of Chick Care & Chicken Accessories

 To get the chickens from chicks to pullet age, you will need a few special accessories: